 "I set my clock for 6:30 and I woke up at 7," Kerissa said.

-Tonayah and Kerissa were among the nearly 12,000 students heading back to Palo Alto public schools Tuesday morning.
+Tonayah and Kerissa were among the nearly 12,000 students heading back to Palo Alto public schools this morning.
 All along the sidewalks and roads of Palo Alto, children and their parents trekked from homes to schools.

 Two children on bicycles kept pace with the shuttle on Webster Street.
 Brightly decorated in fluorescent vests and Hello Kitty bike helmets, the children led the procession of young pedestrians and bicyclists heading to Jordan and Walter Hays Elementary School.